jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

   alt: Steam Link on Raspberry Pi used for Remote Gaming
 ---

-> This guide can also be applied to an Android TV instead of the Raspberry Pi.
-{: .prompt-tip }
+> This guide can also be applied to an Android TV instead of the Raspberry Pi {: .prompt-tip }

 ## Introduction